-The GAC will submit comments and position papers to Council on Professional Affairs for consultation, and to the Board of Directors for final approval.
+The GAC will submit comments and position papers to the Council on Professional Affairs for consultation, and to the Board of Directors for final approval.
 Comments and position will be approved in accordance with the applicable SOG, [Society Operating Guidelines]

-The chair may establish subgroups or task forces with an assigned chair.
+The chair may establish working groups with an assigned chair.
 Such subgroups or task forces will be given a specific charter and timeline for resolution of issues and shall be sunset upon completion of assignments.

 Key activities include:

 - Supporting relationships with key government agencies and important non-governmental and trade and professional organizations regarding public policy issues.

-- Assisting with analysis of federal legislation, regulation and the development of policy involving OSH.
+- Assisting with analysis of federal legislation, regulation and the development of public policy involving OSH.

-- Developing ASSP positions and comments on federal OSH legislation and regulation or related to OSH, (e.g., environmental management regulations).
+- Reviewing and assisting with developing ASSP positions and comments on federal OSH legislation and regulation or regulations/legislation related to OSH (e.g., environmental management regulations).

 Replaces Edition Dated: